Aluminum I-Beam Strength Calculator

 What is Aluminum Design?

-Aluminum design is the process of designing aluminium elements such as beams or columns.
+Aluminum design is the process of designing aluminum elements such as beams or columns.
 Aluminum is a common design material due to its versatility, strength, anti-corrosion advantages and lightweight nature.
 It can be easily shaped and molded into complex and custom shapes which makes it suitable for a wide range of applications.

 To perform aluminum design, engineers need to assess the strength of the element and determine whether or not there is sufficient capacity to withstand the required design loads.
 These could be loads from wind, snow, dead loads and live loads.
 Engineers generally either use hand calculations or software to perform these calculations.